 Learning online in the coronavirus pandemic

 We are reviewing digital learning and teaching across English universities and colleges.
-As part of this review, we would like to hear from students about their experience of remote learning and how they think it could be improved.
+As part of this review, we wanted to hear from students about their experience of remote learning and how they thought it could be improved.

 Call for evidence

 Our call for evidence for the digital teaching and learning review closed on 14 October 2020, but you can read more about it below.

 If you have any questions about the review, please contact [email protected].

 Since the coronavirus (COVID-19) pandemic started, universities and colleges have had to rapidly increase the scale of remote learning and teaching.